With our easy gluten free sourdough starter, this Gluten Free Sourdough Bread is so perfect, you'll want to make it every single day!

 To Use a Dutch Oven or NOT To Use a Dutch Oven

 I had tried baking bread in a Dutch oven previously, but it never really got to the height it did when I used the hot water technique in a shallow pan (see my original gf artisan bread post).
 But for sourdough, I really wanted to try it.

-I bought myself this 5 quart fairly cheap Dutch oven and set out to bake a great loaf of gf sourdough.
+I bought myself this (affiliate link) 5 quart fairly cheap Dutch oven and set out to bake a great loaf of gf sourdough.
 And it did NOT disappoint!!!!!
-Maybe it was the temperature I used or maybe it was the size of the Dutch oven, but I am totally SOLD on using this method for boules!
-If you don't have a Dutch oven, you can always use the shallow pan hot water technique.
+I am completely sold on the Dutch oven method.
+I now use a larger 6-quart Dutch oven because I find it offers less chance to get burned.
+If you don't have a Dutch oven, don't fret.
+You can still bake wonderful gluten free sourdough using the shallow pan hot water technique.

 How to Turn Any of My Breads into Sourdough

 This gluten free artisan sourdough bread is just the beginning to a whole new gluten free world.
 There are many other breads that can be made using a sourdough starter instead of yeast with simple steps:

 - Use 60 grams of gluten free sourdough starter as a replacement for the yeast in the recipe.